HaoyuWang0/Deep-Learning-Based-Radio-Frequency-Modulation-Classification/README.md

 -- requirements.txt
 ```

-Description:
+### Description:

-In the 'data' folder, 'Download_Datasets.txt' provides the link to download data. 'data_generator.py' can generate the data subset of RADIOML 2018.10A dataset.
+In the *data* folder, *Download_Datasets.txt* provides the link to download data.
+File *data_generator.py* can generate the data subset of *RADIOML 2018.10A* dataset.

-The 'models' folder saves all models' parameters after training.
+The *models* folder saves all models' parameters after training.

-The 'results' folder saves all training results and the 'Visualizations.ipynb' visualizes all results in a Jupyter Notebook.
+The *results* folder saves all training results and *Visualizations.ipynb* visualizes all results in a Jupyter Notebook.

-The 'source' folder contains all source code for training models.
+The *source* folder contains all the source code for training models.

+## 4. How to Run Our Code

+1. Download the *RADIOML 2016.10A* and *RADIOML 2018.10A* datasets from (here)[https://www.deepsig.ai/datasets].

+2. Preprocess the data with *data_generator.py*.

+3. s